Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 trays ,

-seed trays or pots?
-In this chapter you can read what I use and my idea behind it.
-Of course everyone has their own preferences.
+seed trays, or pots?
+In this chapter, you can read about what I use and my ideas behind it.
+Everyone has their own preferences, of course.

-This is also called a growing tray.
-A growing tray has cells in which you can efficiently sow young plants.
-The plants usually remain in the sowing and cutting
+This is also called a propagation tray.
+A propagation tray has cells in which you can efficiently sow young plants.
+The plants generally remain in the seed and cutting

-tray or growing tray until the second real pair of leaves or a little longer.
-The cells separate each plant from each other and ensure that the young roots do not become entangled.
-I do not like to unravel the roots of slow-growing plants such as
+tray or propagation tray until the second pair of true leaves or a little longer.
+The cells separate each plant and prevent the young roots from tangling.
+I don't like to unravel the roots of slow-growing plants like

 peppers ,

-eggplants because that means a growth stop.
-I am also not very good at unraveling roots when planting out/prickling out, so I am a fan of
+eggplant because that stunts their growth.
+I'm also not very good at unraveling roots when planting out/prickling them out, so I'm a fan of

 trays .

 trays .
-The soft ones break faster, are cheaper but you can squeeze the cell at the bottom to release the plug, the cell, more easily.
+The soft ones break more quickly and are cheaper, but you can squeeze the bottom of the cell to release the plug more easily.
 The hard

-trays are for life and can be reused indefinitely.
-They are a bit more expensive and you have to spoon out your plugs or push the block upwards with a nail with a thick head at the bottom of the cell.
-In this case, the block should not be too moist.
-I do not water my
+trays are permanent and can be reused indefinitely.
+They are a bit more expensive, and you have to scoop out the plugs or use a large-headed nail to push the block upwards at the bottom of the cell.
+In this case, the block shouldn't be too moist.
+I don't water my

-trays in the last few days before planting or prickling out because I can get the plugs out of the
+trays in the last few days before planting or prickling out because it's easier to

 Watering in trays

-When I sow, I make sure that my sowing and cutting soil is moist (see further under 'How to pre-sow').
-I also keep the top layer of the seed
+When I sow, I ensure my seed and cutting soil is well-moistened (see 'How to pre-sow' for more information).
+I also regularly moisten the top layer of the seed

 plant sprayer .
-This means that I don't have to give much water for germination.
-Once germinated, I know that roots are on their way to the bottom of the
+This means I don't need to water much before germination.
+Once germinated, I know roots are on their way to the bottom of the

 trays .
-To stimulate this, I give water in a base or
+To encourage this, I water in a base or

 tray .
-I never give more than 5 mm of water in the tray for a
+I never add more than 5 mm of water to the

 tray .
 Later, when there are 24 P9